AISysRev -- LLM-based Tool for Title-abstract Screening: AISysRev tool

-PostgreSQL relational database is used to store and persist data across sessions.
+PostgreSQL is a commonly used relational database system to store and persist data across sessions.
 In addition, Redis is used as an in-memory cache for real-time and memory I/O intensive actions, such as scheduling OpenRouter API calls using the LLM worker.
-When screening potentially thousands of papers, I/O performance must be maximised in order to efficiently schedule them.
-MinIO is used as the object storage, which shares its API with Amazon's Simple Storage Service (S3).
+When screening potentially thousands of papers, I/O performance must be maximized in order to efficiently process them.
+MinIO is used as the object storage, which shares its API with Amazon's Simple Storage Service (S3) to enable seamless cloud deployment.

+The tool is designed to be resilient to common pitfalls in applications that invoke LLMs, such as malformed JSON responses and rate limiting due to high paper screening throughput.
+If the requests to LLMs fail, we retry them by using an exponential backoff algorithm~\cite{kwak2003analysis}.
+We parallelize LLM calls with Python's $asyncio$ library~\footnote{https://docs.python.org/3/library/asyncio.html}, which substantially accelerates the screening process.
+Typically, the tool screens 100 to 300 papers per minute, depending on the model and the host.
+We found the highest speeds with Google Gemini Flash models.